prominenceai/deepstream-services-library/docs/api-pipeline.md

 # Pipeline API Refernce
 Pipelines are the top level Component in DSL.
-Pipelines manage and synchronize their Child componets as you set them to `playing`, `paused`, or `stopped`.
+Pipelines manage and synchronize their Child components as you set them to `playing`, `paused`, or `stopped`.

 Pipelines are constructed by calling [dsl_pipeline_new](#dsl_pipeline_new) or [dsl_pipeline_new_many](#dsl_pipeline_new_many).
 Information about the current Pipelines in memory can be obtained by calling [dsl_pipeline_list_size](#dsl_pipeline_list_size) and
 [dsl_pipeline_list_all](#dsl_pipeline_list_all).